robert-westenberger/knowledgebase/docker/container-manipulation.md

 The `--rm` option for `container run` and `container start` will remove the containers as soon as they're stopped.

 ## Use Volumes
 The `-v` or `--volume` option is used for creating a bind mount for a container.
+It's valid for `container run` or `container create`.
 ### Bind Mounts
 A bind mount lets you form a two way data binding between the content of a local file system directory (source) and another directory inside a container (destination).
 This way any changes made in the destination directory will take effect on the source directory and vise versa.

-The generic syntax is
+#### Syntax
 `--volume <local file system directory absolute path>:<container file system directory absolute path>:<read write access>`

+The third field is optional, but you must pass the absolute path of your local directory and the absolute path of the directory inside the container.

 # List Containers
 ## Currently running